An office environment

 The Straight to Residence Visa

-You might be eligible to apply for this visa if you currently work, or you have a job offer, from an accredited employer, and your role is on Tier 1 of the Green List in-demand.
+You might be eligible to apply for this visa if you currently work, or you have a job offer from an accredited employer, and your role is on Tier 1 of the Green List in-demand.

-The Straight to Residence Visa allows you to stay in New Zealand indefinitely.
 Immigration New Zealand is projecting to process 80% of all Straight to Residence Visa applications within 5 months.

 • You must be 55 or younger.

-• At the time you apply you must be working for, or have a job offer from an accredited employer.
+• At the time you apply, you must be working for, or have a job offer from an accredited employer.

 • An accredited employer is an employer who has been approved by Immigration New Zealand to employ workers on the Accredited Employer Work Visa (AEWV).